 I’ve seen funds operating exclusively in this niche, whereby cash-rich investors would pour money into the fund, and the fund would then have its management team that would work on growing the portfolio of sites and then resell them for a profit, thus providing returns for investors.

 The other option is to buy a website directly and either manage it yourself or build a team that can manage it for you.
 I’m seeing more and more people take the dive.
 As the web has become more user-friendly, non-technical people have built up the courage to learn the skills needed to manage a website and thus be able to switch industries or else build a profitable side income to supplement their day job.

 I’ve written a post on the best places to buy and sell websites but I recently came across the new project of Andrej Ilisin: Investors Club.
-I’ve been following Andrej for a while as he’s an incredibly smart guy who also runs RankXL, one of my favorite SEO websites.

 So when I heard about his new project that aims to make buying and selling websites a more pleasant and safer experience, I reached out to him to see if he would be willing to share his knowledge on the topic.